graham-walker/youtube-dl-react-viewer/README.md

 MONGOOSE_URL                    URL used to connect to your database.
 If the
                                 database does not exist it will be created.
 BACKEND_PORT                    Port the server will run on.
 YOUTUBE_DL_PATH                 Path to youtube-dl.
-You can also specify a
-                                3rd party fork of youtube-dl such as blackjack4494/yt-dlc.
+3rd party forks of
+                                youtube-dl should work as drop in
+                                replacements.
 FFMPEG_PATH                     Path to ffmpeg (On Windows youtube-dl does
                                 not support environment variables as
                                 parameters, use C:/Path/To/ffmpeg.exe